AlbertHambardzumyan/slate/source/includes/_user-media.md

 folderId  |  ✘       |  0      | The Id of the user-media folder to retrieve.

 <aside class="success">
- The folderId of the root folder is 0.
+ The folderId of the user-media root folder is 0.
 </aside>